 The odds of the propensity to be in violation is the ratio of the probability of the propensity to be in violation to the probability of the propensity not to be in violation.
 For instance, in Table 28 the odds of the propensity to be in violation for respondents 30 years of age and younger are 57.58/42.42 = 1.357 meaning that the propensity to be in violation is 136% more likely than the propensity to not be in violation for respondents 30 years of age and younger.
 Similarly, the odds for respondents older than 30 years of age are 0.469 (47%).
-The odds ratio of these two odds is 1.357/.0469 = 2.892 meaning that the odds of the propensity to be in violation for respondents 30 years of age and younger.

-for respondents older than 30 years of age.
+The odds ratio of these two odds is 1.357/.0469 = 2.892 meaning that the odds of the propensity to be in violation for respondents 30 years of age and younger are 289% the odds of the propensity to be in violation for respondents older than 30 years of age.
 Indeed this is the odds ratio we observe upon estimation of the model above in Table 29.